evernost/fuzzyCalculator/README.md

 Remaining tasks:
 - [ ] Wrap the complexity in a 'Calculator' object (high-level and user-friendly functions)
 - [ ] Add a proper variable detection (parser) and declaration (user)
+- [ ] Link the detected variable with the 'Variable' objects
 - [ ] Add the Monte-Carlo simulator
 - [ ] Plot the simulation results